lamberta/devkit-doc/api/ui/widget/listview.md

 A `ListView` may also be used with dynamically sized cells by setting `isFixedSize` to false.
 However, this disables all relevant rendering optimizations.
-This can still be useful for rendering a `DataSource` that has frequent item modifications.
+This can still be useful for rendering a `GCDataSource` that has frequent item modifications.